saeidalidadi/js-utilities/README.md

 I was listening to [this beautiful piece 🎻](https://open.spotify.com/track/2bwzPgxD3UTmiTFlTFjNgL?si=0a530294217044be)  while working on this.

-These package has been created under the functional paradigm in Javascript.
+This package has been created under the functional paradigm in Javascript.
 It means to be more `declarative over imperative`.